PCP vs. HP: The Hidden Math of Car Finance

 The Math of the Balloon Payment

 Many people find themselves in a cycle of PCP debt because they cannot afford the balloon payment at the end.
-This is why modelling your payments is essential.
+This is why modeling your payments is essential.
 If you plan to keep the car forever, HP is almost always cheaper in the long run.
 If you want a new car every 3 years, PCP provides the lower monthly cost.

-About the Author & Review Board
+About the Author

 Ready to take control?